 Smashed.
 On toast.
 Whizzed into guacamole and drizzled over nachos.
-Avocados are delicious, versatile and a staple ingredient in many vegan cupboards, their creamy consistency often the ideal substitute for dairy in dips and desserts.
+Avocados are delicious, versatile and a staple ingredient in many peoples diets, their creamy consistency often the ideal substitute for dairy in dips and desserts.
 Not to mention the fact that they look fabulous on an Instagram feed.
 There are an astounding 9.6m #avocado posts on the platform right now, from intricate avocado roses fanned on bagels to yummy dips for sweet potato fries and vivid green breakfast smoothies.

 In fact, so synonymous have avocados become with the diets of millennials and Generation Z that some have jokingly argued it’s all that spending on avo on toast for brunch that has left younger people without the cash to get on the housing ladder.